 One thing we must do is fan the flame of leadership development in our own lives!
 It’s not easy work, but it’s so important.
-We must seek to discover and raise up new leaders in our ministry.
+Here are some hints toward moving in the right direction of discovering new leaders:

 Document Roles